AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 ### What To Solve?

-+ Support the ability to set DiskQuota.
++ Support the ability to set DiskQuota, NetPriority.
-+ Add missing fields.

 ### Modification